nanos/FediFetcher/README.md

 ### 2) Configure and run FediFetcher

 Once you have to your access token, there are multiple ways of running FediFetcher.
+None of these require you to have CLI/SSH access to your mastodon server.
 These include, but aren't limited to:

 1. [Running FediFetcher as a GitHub Action](./docs/github-actions.md)<br>
    Ideal if you don't have your own hardware, and/or have little experience running servers.
 This is all point and click within GitHub's interface.